security-hub

 Optional Variables

-account_map_component_name(string) optionalThe name of the account-map component
+}account_map_component_name(string) optionalThe name of the account-map component

 Default value:

-"account-map"account_map_tenant(string) optionalThe tenant where the
+falseaccount_map_tenant(string) optionalThe tenant where the

 account_mapcomponent required by remote-state is deployedDefault value:

-"core"admin_delegated(bool) optionalA flag to indicate if the AWS Organization-wide settings should be created.
+trueadmin_delegated(bool) optionalA flag to indicate if the AWS Organization-wide settings should be created.
 This can only be done after the Security

 Hub Administrator account has already been delegated from the AWS Org Management account (usually 'root').
 See the